uni-bremen-agst/SEE/Tools/XMLDocNormalizer/Evaluation/README.md

 Use `-SourceLink enabled` or `-SourceLink disabled` to execute one policy only.
 The network-enabled run uses only the production P7B HTTPS client and the URLs embedded in validated Source Link provenance.
 The disabled run makes no Source Link request.

+Source reconstruction defaults to `-SourceReconstruction strict`, which accepts only the originally acquired bytes.
+Use `verified-line-endings` to permit the fixed LF-to-CRLF and CRLF-to-LF candidate set, or `both` to write separate strict and verified reports.
+Every reconstructed candidate is accepted only if the existing P5H validation matches its exact bytes to the checksum recorded in the validated Portable PDB; the transformation itself establishes no trust.

 ## Workspace and repository policy

 All downloaded archives, extracted binaries, PDBs, optional manual-verification sources, and generated reports stay below `artifacts/real-world-evaluation`.
 The repository-level `.gitignore` excludes the complete `artifacts` directory.
 No third-party binary or source tree is versioned; only coordinates, hashes, relative paths, selection reasons, and concise flow notes are committed.